RC2014Z80/picoterm/docs/cli.md

 `type [filename] [-p]`

 Display the content of a file on the screen.
 The `-p` flag can be used to display the list of files per page!
+Press ESC to cancel.